-The Academy Trust's system of internal financial control is based on a framework of regular management information and administrative procedures including the segregation of duties and a system of delegation and accountability.
+The trust's system of internal financial control is based on a framework of regular management information and administrative procedures including the segregation of duties and a system of delegation and accountability.
 In particular, it includes:

-- comprehensive budgeting and monitoring systems with an annual budget and periodic financial reports which are reviewed and agreed by the Board of Trustees - regular reviews by the Audit, Risk and Resources Committee of reports which indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes - setting targets to measure financial and other performance - clearly defined purchasing (asset purchase or capital investment) guidelines - identification and management of risks
+- comprehensive budgeting and monitoring systems with an annual budget and periodic financial reports which are reviewed and agreed by the Board of Trustees; - regular reviews by the Audit, Risk and Resources Committee of reports which indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes - setting targets to measure financial and other performance - clearly defined purchasing (asset purchase or capital investment) guidelines - delegation of authority and segregation of duties - identification and management of risks

-The Board of Trustees has considered the need for a specific internal audit function and has decided to appoint SBM Services as internal auditor.
-This is a completely separate firm with no relation to our external auditors as specified in the revised FRC Ethical Standard.
+The Board of Trustees has considered the need for a specific internal audit function and decided to employ SBM Services as internal auditor.
+This is a completely separate firm with no relation to our external auditors as specified in the revised FRC Ethical Standards.